BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 The message payload is defined by the message type.

+# Example message

 # Node Specific Behavior

 ## Bitcoin Unlimited

 ### Payload Checksum

-Bitcoin Unlimited does not validate the message checksum since messages are sent via TCP which has its own checksum paradigm.
+Bitcoin Unlimited does not validate the message checksum